 Infinity Symbol

-Infinity Symbol What are some of the most commonly used math symbols?
-The (infinity sign) is a highly popular math symbol.
+What are some of most commonly used math symbols?
+The (infinity sign) is highly popular math symbol.
 This could be attributed to the fact that “infinity” symbolizes that which has no end, one that lasts forever.
 John Wallis came up with the concept of infinite things in 1655.
 The symbol was a deviation from an ancient symbol depicting a dragon chasing and wanting to eat its very own tail.
-People tend to be drawn to the idea of infinity as it can relate to infinite love, wealth, and all things right.
+People tend to be drawn to the idea of infinity as it could relate to infinite love, wealth and all things right.

 Pi Sign

-The (Pi) sign is a math symbol that relates to a transcendental or mystical number which does not really equate to a quantifiable extent or quantity or size.
+The (Pi) sign a math symbol that relates to a transcendental or mystical number which does not really equates to a quantifiable extent or quantity or size.
 Mathematically expressed, Pi is the ratio of a given circle’s circumference to its diameter.
-Though Pi is roughly equal to 3.1416 for the sake of solving mathematical problems, its real value is a series of numbers that go on infinitely, as in 3.14159265358979323846… and on.
-Mystical Pi symbolizes the universe as Pi and the universe produces non-repeating patterns with no sequences whatsoever to make them identical.
-It has been said that the Pi symbol is a sinister Masonic sign that only the most elite in the hierarchy of secret masons know what terror lies behind the Pi sign.
+Though Pi is roughly equal to 3.1416 for the sake of solving mathematical problems, its real value is a series of numbers that go on infinitely as in 3.14159265358979323846… and on.
+Mystical Pi symbolized the universe as Pi and the universe produces non-repeating patterns, no sequences whatsoever to make them identical.
+It has been said that the Pi symbols are a sinister Masonic sign that only the most elite in the hierarchy of secret masons know what terror lies behind the Pi sign.
 Pi Symbol

 Sigma Sign

 Sigma Symbol The (Sigma sign) is the 18th letter in the Greek alphabet.
-Mathematically, Sigma is a summation notation, which basically means “sum it up.”
-This math symbol was first used by Leonhard Euler, a Swiss mathematician, to represent the addition of a series of mathematical expressions.
+Mathematically, Sigma is a summation notation which basically means “sum it up”.
+This math symbol was first used by Leonhard Euler, a Swiss mathematician, in representing the addition of a series of mathematical expressions.

 Golden Ratio

-Another popular math symbol is the Golden Ratio, which is also called the divine proportion, golden section, or golden mean.
-It deals with the numbers involved in the ratios of distances, such as in the geometric shapes of a pentagram, pentagon, dodecahedron, and decagon.
+Another popular math symbol is the Golden Ratio which is also called the divine proportion or golden section or golden mean.
+It deals with the numbers involved in the ratios of distances such as in the geometric shapes of a pentagram, pentagon, dodecahedron, and decagon.
 The divine proportion is symbolized by the figure Ø (Phi) or. golden-ratio

 Fibonacci Spiral